Lombiq/DotNest-Knowledge-Base/topics/gdpr-compliance.md

 Please note that all DotNest sites gather anonymous usage statistics so we have data to improve the platform.
 Such data is collected in accordance of our [privacy policy](https://lombiq.com/privacy-policy) using Google Analytics and Azure Application Insights.
 As an owner of a DotNest site it's your responsibility to make your visitors aware about this and any further data collection, cookies’ usage taking place on this site and guarantee the site’s compliance with GDPR.

+To help you with this we've included the [Lombiq.Privacy module](https://github.com/Lombiq/Orchard-Privacy).
+Note that using the module won't make your site automatically GDPR-compliant, you'll need to create a privacy policy for your site at least as wel land link it from the various consent-collecting texts.

+## Privacy consent banner for any data collection and analytics

-To help you with this we've included the [Lombiq.Privacy module](https://github.com/Lombiq/Orchard-Privacy): After enabling its "Lombiq Privacy - Consent banner" feature it'll display a privacy consent banner on your site.
-The text of the banner is configurable from under the Orchard site settings.
+Enable the Lombiq.Privacy module's "Lombiq Privacy - Consent banner" feature which will display a privacy consent banner on your site.
+This is needed if any data collection takes place on the site.

+The text of the banner is configurable from under the Orchard site settings; you'll need to create a privacy policy for your site at least and link it from the banner.

-If you're using a custom Analytics script on your site then you may only enable its data collection if the user has given consent via the consent banner.
+If you're using a custom analytics script on your site then you may only enable its data collection if the user has given consent via the consent banner.
 You can check for the consent using the `ConsentCookie` service.
 Below is an example for Google Analytics.

     <!-- Global site tag (gtag.js) - Google Analytics -->
     <script async src="https://www.googletagmanager.com/gtag/js?id=UA-xxxxxxxx-xx"></script>